 Secondary students break the mold of traditional school productions as they turn their auditorium into a world-class opera house.

 Arts and education meet at our In-School Opera Workshops.
 Ten weeks spent with LA Opera artists fly by as students sharpen their performance skills and perform a full-scale opera (and master some Common Core and VAPA standards, too).
-This fall, students will perform The Letter by composer Shane W. Cadman, a work inspired by Edmond Rostand’s classic drama Cyrano de Bergerac.
-This opera follows a group of students as they grapple with the same issues of unrequited love, language and perception as in the original masterpiece.
-Founded in a great work of literature, this is a superb way to integrate the arts into the overall curriculum and an example of how easily the classics can be applied to daily life.
+This fall, students will perform Orpheus – the gripping Greek tale of love, devotion, and selfishness, retold in the modern age of rock stars.
+Founded in a great work of literature (Metamorphoses by Ovid), this is a superb way to integrate the arts into the overall curriculum and an example of how easily the classics can be applied to daily life.

 Things to know: